River Ems (DE) to River Jade (DE)

-From the river Ems to the river Jade, marking the end of region Ostfriesland or East Frisia (Germany).
-You are now halfway the trail.
+From the River Ems to the River Jade, marking the end of region Ostfriesland or East Frisia (Germany).
 The coast of stage 6 was know for its pirates in the Late Middle Ages.
 Still the trail means hiking along the Wadden Sea, but the track also leads more inland to the city of Aurich where in the High Middle Ages the so-called ‘Seven Sealands’ of tota Frisia gathered at the ting called the Upstalboom.
 As you hike east, look out for the last Angles, Jutes and Saxons migrating west, a migration that started 1,700 years ago.

 During Roman Period this was the territory of the Chauci minores ‘minor Chauci’.
 A probably with the Frisii maiores (Frisians) related people or vice versa, and of which we know from the Romans in the first century AD they lived on terps (i.e. artificial dwelling mounds) as well.
 In German a terp is called a Wurt (and in Lower-German Warft, Warf or -just like in the province Groningen in the Netherlands- wierde).

 From this region a rich Old-Frisian law corpes of the High Middle Ages has been kept.
 Of course, the region Ostfriesland is as said also where Aurich is and where the Upstalsboom was.
-Here delegates of the Seven Sealands would meat every year on the first Tuesday after Pentecost.
+Here delegates of the Seven Sealands would meet every year on the first Tuesday after Pentecost.
+Check our blog post Upstalsboom: why solidarity is not the core of a collective.
 East Frisia encompassed the Sixth and Seventh Sealand.
 The medieval shires of East Frisia are: Overledigerland, Saterland, Moormerland, Lengenerland, Emsigerland, Brokmerland, Auricherland, Norderland, Harlingerland, Wangerland, Östringen and Rüstringen.
 Sometimes Dithmarschen is included, although it has no Frisian history.

 And later, in the fourteenth and fifteenth centuries, this was the coast of pirates, a.o. the Vitalienbrüder.
 Ports like Greetsiel and Norden were important hide-outs of pirates like Klaus Störtebeker and Godeke Michels.
 Their fleets were a serious threat for the Hanseatic League trade interests.